Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Reservoir engineering with driven-damped spins

 \section{Reservoir engineering with driven-damped spins}

-In this section, the use of driven-damped spins as artificial reservoirs is discussed, and the single-particle transition rates are derived.
-To obtain a clear picture of the approximations involved, we will highlight and number them consecutively.
-We consider, for simplicity, a single reservoir spin coupled dispersively to the $\ell$-th resonator in the chain.
-The generalization to multiple reservoirs is straightforward, since in this case their individual rates will simply sum up.
-The spin is driven and subject to fast decay.
-The Hamiltonian, in a frame rotating at the driving frequency of the qubit, reads
+In this section, further details about the derivation of the rates $R_{ij}=\sum_\ell R_{ij}^{(\ell)}$ produced by the driven-damped spins used as artificial reservoirs are discussed.
+Following the main text, we highlight the approximations involved.
+Considering a single spin reservoir for simplicity, the Hamiltonian, in a frame rotating at the driving frequency of the spin, reads

 where $\delta_\ell$ is the spin-drive detuning, $r_\ell$ is the ratio between the Rabi frequency of the drive and its detuning, and $\hat{H}_S$ is the bosonic-chain Hamiltonian,

 The dissipative dynamics of the system is described by the master equation